 So, where are the boundaries of free speech in Central and Eastern Europe today and what consequences do the different approaches in Slovakia and Poland have?
 In Poland and Hungary, the concern exists that the state is trying to reconstruct the public sphere to create a monopoly of its own views on both present developments and formative past events, such as the Holocaust and the Smolensk plane crash.
 In Slovakia meanwhile, we have high levels of media freedom and few restrictions on free speech, but a situation in which toxic language has become widely accepted and is having an impact on both politics and, more directly, on the lives of members of minority groups within the country.

-All of which begs several key universal questions about free speech, which this debate will seek to address:
+All of which begs several key universal questions about free speech, which this debate sought to address:

 - In what situations does unfettered free speech become dangerous speech?
 How do we protect the right to free speech and at the same time those groups which are most vulnerable to the impact which demagogues willing to misuse this right can have?